Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 We partition the data for each user in $Tr$ into $sh$ shards of equal size.
 In realistic scenarios, each shard should contain data collected during a relatively long time period (e.g., a day) where a user executes many different activities.
 However, the considered datasets only have a limited amount of data for each user (usually less than one hour of activities for each user).
 Hence, we generate shards as follows.
 Given a user $u \in Tr$, we randomly assign to each shard a fraction $\frac{1}{sh}$ of the available data samples associated to $u$ in the dataset.
 Note that each data sample of a user is associated to exactly one shard.
 This mechanism allows us to simulate the realistic scenario described before, where users perform several types of activities in each shard. \\

 \paragraph{Evaluation Algorithm} In the following, we describe our novel evaluation methodology step by step.
-First, the labeled data in $Pt$ are used to initialize the global model, that is then distributed to the devices of all the users in $Tr$.
-Then, we evaluate the recognition capabilities of this initial model on the partition $Ts$ in terms of F1 score.
+First, the labeled data in $Pt$ are used to initialize the global model, that is then distributed to the devices of all the users in $Tr$ that will use it as the first version of the \textit{Personalized Model}.
+We evaluate the recognition capabilities of the initial pre-trained global model on the partition $Ts$ in terms of F1 score.
 This assessment allows us to measure how the initial global model generalizes on unseen users before any FL step.